DaDa0413/RP-Wake-Up-Radio/README.md

 ## rfwait <I>[localRFID] [GPIO]</I>

 `rfwait`: Put the transceiver on RFM69 into DRX mode.

 In that mode the hardware signal goes up upon reception of `localRFID` and thus generates a hardware wakeup event to RPI.
-:::Warn Even though it called "wait", it won't hang.
+Even though it called "wait", it won't hang.

 `GPIO` is the number of the GPIO in Broadcom SoC nomenclature routed to the corresponding P1 pin the RFM69's wakeup interrupt hardware signal is connected to.